markstringer-dti/markstringer-dti.github.io/dti.md

 The main result of that number 2 was that that Scrum Master was never allowed to speak at a show and tell again.
 The bosses in New York hired a "traditional project manager" to communicate progress across the Atlantic.
 After that, guess what?
 The news was always good.

-This is what one reader said about this story:
+This is what one friend of mine who read the chapter said about this story:

 >> I was there and I remember this meeting very well.
 It is all true.
 And it was followed by an explosion of anger over the phone where the entire team (50+ people) were dressed down and told to get on with it or heads will roll.